csharky/ios-projects/README.md

 # ios-projects
-My pet projects I made to learn how to develop iOS software
+My pet projects I made to learn how to develop iOS apps